Methazolamide

 How is methazolamide given?

-This medication should take effect within 1 to 2 hours; however, effects may not be visibly obvious and therefore laboratory tests may need to be done to evaluate this medication’s effectiveness.
+This medication should take effect within 1 to 2 hours; however, effects may not be noted outwardly, and laboratory tests may need to be done to evaluate this medication’s effectiveness.

 What if I miss giving my pet the medication?